henrykim-projects/henrykim-projects/README.md

-<h1>Hello, Henry here!
-Welcome to my portfoilio for IT and Software projects.</h1>
+<h1>Hello!
+I'm Henry, and welcome to my portfoilio for IT and Software projects.</h1>

 <h2>👨‍💻 IT and Software Development Projects:</h2>